chairleague/hots-rules/README.md

 ### Home Team

 Responsible for hosting the match and inviting everyone.
+If the match is being cast by a Chairleage caster, that caster will be an observer in the lobby and be set to "referee" status in the game lobby.

+### Map Selection

+As each match is Best of 3 format, one team will have to select the initial battlefeild for the two teams to clash.
+The Visiting team, as designated by the schecule, will be responsible for selecting the first map of the match.
+To keep things balanced, the team that selects the map will have the second position during the draft, banning and picking second.
+The map selected must be a map from that season's map pool.
+Also let's not get too repetitive here, once a map cannot be selected if it has already been selected during the match--this isn't some other moba after all...

 ### Drafting

-We will be using in-game draft tool for drafts.
+We will be using in-game draft tool, set to tournament draft mode, for drafts.

 ### Tardy Policy